 Ordered from easiest to hardest.
 Most users recover usable volume with Fix 1 alone.

 Fix 1: Move the CARD Spot to the outermost slot.
 Leather is thinner near the wallet’s outer surface.
-Moving the CARD Spot from a center slot to the outermost slot reduces material in the speaker’s path.
-We measured 5-10 dB recovery from this single change.
+Moving the CARD Spot from a center slot to the outermost slot reduces material in the speaker’s path, which can recover a noticeable amount of volume from this single change.

 Fix 2: Orient the speaker grille outward.
 The CARD Spot has one face with the speaker grille (the side opposite the Chipolo logo).
-Place the CARD Spot so the grille faces outward toward the wallet’s exterior.
-This adds another 3-5 dB versus speaker-inward placement.
+Place the CARD Spot so the grille faces outward toward the wallet’s exterior, which keeps the densest leather layers out of the sound path.

 Fix 3: Switch to a thinner wallet.
 If placement fixes aren’t enough, switch wallets.
 The CARD Spot is thin-wallet-by-design.